ibm-cloud-docs/cloud-databases/learn-size-guidance.md

   "Storage": "2048mb"
 }
 ```
-This JSON object represents the memory of EACH of your database members you have in your Compose deployment.
-It’s important to note that for IBM Cloud Databases, you must consider that you have two or three members for each database in IBM Cloud Databases.
+This JSON object represents the memory of *each* of your database members you have in your Compose deployment.
+It’s important to note that for IBM {{site.data.keyword.databases-for}}, you must have two or three members for each database.

-For convenience, here’s a script that gives you the name, ID, units, and RAM allocated per member to all your Compose deployments.
+Here’s a script that gives you the name, ID, units, and RAM allocated per member to all your Compose deployments.
 ```sh
 export token=<Compose API token>